NTBlok/ai-hardware-subscription/README.md

 # Hardware Subscription Platform

 A comprehensive platform for managing hardware subscriptions, tracking physical devices, and providing customer support.
-The system allows customers to report hardware issues, track device status, and receive AI-powered assistance for troubleshooting.
+The system allows customers to report hardware issues, track device status, and receive AI-powered assistance for triage and troubleshooting.

 ## Key Features